QuantumKya/save-my-som/README.md

 Local Requirements:
 - NodeJS installed

+I plan to make it usable without installing NodeJS somehow in the future.

 ## Providing Cookies

 Unfortunately, to collect *your* project data, the program needs to have your SoM browser cookies.
 But you can prepare them with a few simple steps.